• Skip to primary navigation

 • Here is more information about how to clean The DivaCup.

-• The DivaWash is a botanically-based, all natural cleanser specifically designed to protect the silicone material of The DivaCup and your body.
-In fact, it can also be used as a daily facial cleanser and shower or bath gel.
+• The DivaWash is a plant-based, all-natural cleanser specifically designed to protect the silicone material of The DivaCup and your body.
 The fragrance-free formula is great for sensitive skin, too.
-Packing the DivaWash could even help you to reduce the amount of toiletries you carry in your suitcase or backpack!

 Where can you buy The DivaCup?